Young Cinema Award

 The Young Cinema Award (Premio Arca Cinema Giovani) is a film award given at the Venice Film Festival.
 The motto of the award is "Spirit of time: a look to the present".
 The jury consists of one hundred 18- to 25-year-olds from different countries, such as France, Canada, Poland, Hungary, and Italy.
 The 2016 edition gathered French, Tunisian, and Italian young people.

-Categories
+Winners

-The award does not have the same categories every year.
 The following categories are listed below: